THE SECOND ROWOne row back · Full view

 The steelman

 Restate the other side so well they'd sign it — then answer.
-The single habit that upgrades every argument you'll ever have.
+The habit that upgrades every argument you'll have.

 Velocity isn't importance

-Fast-moving isn't the same as heavy.
-How to tell a story that's spreading from a story that matters — and why your feed confuses the two on purpose.
+Fast-moving isn't heavy.
+How to tell a story that's spreading from a story that matters.

 Going deeper